comment-anything/extension-prototype-1/readme.md

 Open `about:debugging`

+Click `This Firefox`

 Click `Load Temporary Add-on`

-Select any file in your extension's directory
+Select manifest.json in your extension's directory

 # How to check out the code of another firefox extension